-The EQUITY FUND has a nonfundamental policy to invest, under normal circumstances and as a matter of operating policy, at least 80% of its assets in equity securities and related investments with similar economic characteristics.
+The EQUITY FUND has a nonfundamental policy to invest, under normal circumstances and as a matter of operating policy, at least 80% of its net assets in equity securities and related investments with similar economic characteristics, including derivative instruments such as futures and options.
 Shareholders in the Equity Fund will be provided with at least 60 days' prior notice of any change in the nonfundamental policy set forth in this paragraph.